 Traditional etiquette is a good starting point for a speech but let’s not feel restricted by it.

 Do we really need the best man reading out Aunty Joan’s email?
 Is the climax of the groom’s speech really a toast to the bridesmaids?
-And do we even need a father of the bride speech when we all know the bride’s mum would rather do it instead?
+And do we even need a father of the bride speech when we all know the bride’s mum would be much funnier instead?
 Surely not.